24-hour Anonymous Tip Line

 A Neighborhood Watch group is an association of neighbors who look out for each other’s families and property, alert the police to any suspicious activities and work together to make their community a safer place to live.

 Residents interested in forming a Neighborhood Watch group in their subdivisions can get started by contacting the Dublin Division of Police at 614.410.4800, or by emailing Sgt.
-Rodney Barnes at firstname.lastname@example.org.
+Tim Hosterman at email@example.com.

 Here are a few extra steps you can take to start organizing your Neighborhood Watch group: